josepablovr/WetExplorer-Autonomous-Tracked-Robot/README.md

 ### Simulation

 - Digital twin in Gazebo with accurate mass and inertia parameters for each main link.
-- Simulation of tracked vehicle dynamics (not using wheels!).
+- Accurate simulation of tracks, we're not using wheels! (based on in-built plugin by [M. Pecka](https://doi.org/10.48550/arXiv.1703.04316)
 - Linear actuation of the chamber simulated.
 - Manual control via Bluetooth joystick.
 - Angular and linear speed feed-forward controllers.